Holistic Academic Program

 A Solid Foundation

-Another way that the nurturing environment is obvious is by the open door policy maintained by all administrators, staff, and teachers.
-The needs of the children are paramount and first in the Ideal world view.
+Another way that the nurturing environment is obvious is by the open door policy maintained by all administrators, staff, counselors and teachers.
+The needs of the children are paramount - and first – among the adults who maintain the Ideal system.

-The personal sacrifice and level of volunteerism among the staff, parents, and teachers is another example of the nurturing environment of Ideal Education.
-After grueling days of labor, many of the staff can be seen ushering students from one event to another, offering students extra tutoring and assistance and celebrating the achievements and successes of our students.
+And yet another example of the loving environment is the personal sacrifice and level of volunteerism among the staff, parents, and teachers.
+After grueling days of labor, many of the staff can be seen ushering students from one event to another, offering students personal rewards, and celebrating personal successes with students.

 The Central Column